Tanjy55/tp/docs/DeveloperGuide.md

-### isTax & tax-handling feature
+### hasTax & tax-handling feature
-The isTax feature checks whether an item in a quote is taxed, and the tax-handling features enables items in a quote to have an individual tax rate assigned to them.
+The hasTax feature checks whether an item in a quote is taxed, and the tax-handling features enables items in a quote to have an individual tax rate assigned to them.